hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 ### What You'll Learn
 In this section, you'll learn
-1. Basic JavaScript
+1. Basic JavaScript (syntax and more)
-2. Building on pre-existing HTML frameworks and using elements such as buttons to trigger JavaScript code
+2. User input and logic
-3. Thing 3
+3. Building on pre-existing HTML frameworks and using elements such as buttons to trigger JavaScript code

 ### Prerequisites
 Before starting this section, you should have an understanding of
 1. How to create a file with an editor of your choice
 2. Basic knowledge of HTML and CSS [Section](Link) <!-- nav to html css tut !-->
-3.
+3. A small amount of experience with at least one previous programming language

 ### Goal
 At the end of this section, you should be able to add interactivity to your website via JS!